whitea27/whitea27.github.io/course_projects/Hotel_Forecast_page.md

 [Testing and Evaluation Output CSV](/course_projects/evaluation.csv)

 **Evaluation:** Based on an evaluation metric of MAE we found that the best model to predict hotel occupancy was the AutoETS models.
 This model had an average MAE of .12 or a 12% error since the data is scaled to percentage of occupancy.
-This is not a great error, it is relatively high in order to be used in practice.
+This is not a great error, it is probably too high to be used in practice.

 |                     |   Win Count |   Win Rate |   Average MAE |
 |:--------------------|------------:|-----------:|--------------:|